-These commands are used to configure Dynamic Host Configuration Protocol (DHCP) client and relay functions.
-Any VLAN interface on this switch can be configured to automatically obtain an IP address through DHCP.
+These commands are used to configure Dynamic Host Configuration Protocol (DHCP) client, relay, and server functions.
+Any VLAN interface can be configured to automatically obtain an IPv4 address through DHCP.
 This switch can also be configured to relay DHCP client configuration requests to a DHCP server on another network.